distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## Is this relevant to futarchy (decision-markets) or only to passive event markets?

 The three broad applications of event-related markets are speculation, hedging, and information production for decisions, often called InfoFi.
-The preceding sections principally concern speculation and hedging.
-Impact futures are more applicable to those financial uses than to InfoFi.
+Impact futures support InfoFi when an information buyer subsidises a market to learn an event's expected effect on an asset price.

+The same estimate can be inferred from conditional-market prices, but a trader who corrects those prices must accept event-probability and asset-level risk or manage additional hedge positions.
+An impact future gives direct exposure to changes in the spread through one position.
+This improves trader UX by removing unwanted exposures and position management, so traders require less subsidy to contribute the same information.
+The information buyer can therefore purchase the impact estimate at lower cost.

 Long-duration event markets create the clearest demand for impact futures.
 An election, court judgment, war, or protocol upgrade may remain unresolved for months.
 Traders may want event-spread exposure during that period, while unrelated moves in the underlying asset add noise to an ordinary conditional position.

 In the decision-market form of InfoFi, markets can instead use a sufficiently short trading interval and read the conditional comparison at the decision cutoff.
 MetaDAO, for example, describes a three-day conditional trading period.
 Over a short enough interval, exogenous asset-price movement is negligible relative to proposal-related repricing, so a trader can simply take an unhedged position in the conditional market they believe is wrong.
 Ceteris paribus, AI agents make this approximation more practical by analysing information and updating prices faster.

-Under those conditions, a dedicated impact future has no clear role.
-It becomes useful if evaluation must remain open long enough for unrelated asset movement to become material.
-It isolates the event spread during that longer pre-decision period, but it cannot continue after the decision makes one outcome unrealised, hence can not provide traders with proposal-specific exposure beyond the decision deadline.
+Even during a short decision market, an impact future remains useful when its direct payoff lets the information buyer elicit the same impact estimate with less subsidy.
+Its advantage shrinks when an unhedged conditional position already gives traders comparably simple exposure and a separate instrument would fragment liquidity.
+If evaluation stays open long enough for unrelated asset movement to become material, the impact future also isolates the event spread.
+It cannot continue after the decision makes one outcome unrealised, so it cannot provide proposal-specific exposure beyond the decision deadline.

 ## The first design: make both outcome legs settle